-system allows inmates to "place appropriately marked outgoing special mail in the appropriate depository," and the mail "will only be opened for cause."
-[Motion, Decl. of Melissa Harris Arnold, Case Management Coordinator ("Arnold Decl.") at ¶ 3.5] "[P]roperly marked special mail," such as confidential mail from an inmate's attorney, "will be logged and hand delivered to the inmate by Unit Team staff, who will then open the item in the presence of the inmate and inspect for contraband, but will not read the content of the communication."
+It is worth noting that there are other available forms of confidential communication at FDC.
+BOP's confidential mail system allows inmates to "place appropriately marked outgoing special mail in the appropriate depository," and the mail "will only be opened for cause."
+[Motion, Decl. of Melissa Harris Arnold, Case Management Coordinator ("Arnold Decl.") at ¶ 3.3] "[P]roperly marked special mail," such as confidential mail from an inmate's attorney, "will be logged and hand delivered to the inmate by Unit Team staff, who will then open the item in the presence of the inmate and inspect for contraband, but will not read the content of the communication."
 [Id.]
-Inmates may also "send a request to their unit team" for a confidential phone conversation, which will not be "auditorily monitored by BOP."
-[Id. at ¶ 4.]
+Inmates may also "send a request to their unit team" for a confidential phone conversation, which will not be "auditorily monitored by BOP." [ld. at ¶ 4.]
 Inmates represented by a Federal Public Defender "have an unmonitored phone in the housing unit."
 [Id.]
 Finally, inmates may have confidential, in-person meetings with their attorneys.
 [Id. at ¶ 5.]
 Attorneys may meet with their clients seven days a week from 6:30 a.m. to 8:00 p.m, and do not need an appointment.
 [Id.]

 The cases that Plaintiffs cite to support their positions are unconvincing.
 In the Complaint and at the hearing, Plaintiffs repeatedly referred to United States v.
 Ahmed, 14-CR-00277 (DLI), a criminal case in the Eastern District of New York where the district judge ruled that United States Attorneys in the case could not read emails between defense counsel the and defendant.
 [Complaint at ¶¶ 19-21; Dubin Decl., Exhs.
-2-5.6] However, as Plaintiffs themselves point out, another district judge in the Eastern District of New York has stated:
+2-5.a] However, as Plaintiffs themselves point out, another district judge in the Eastern District of New York has stated: